Updated June 2026

 Pro Tips for Race Day & Long Runs

 - Test before race day.
-Never wear a new belt in a race.
+Never wear a new belt in a race — especially if you’re a beginner runner.
 Train with it fully loaded for at least 3-4 runs to ensure zero chafing and bouncing.

 - Use anti-chafe cream.
-For marathons and half marathons, apply BodyGlide or Vaseline where the belt contacts your skin.
+For marathons and half marathons, apply anti-chafe balm where the belt contacts your skin.
 After 2+ hours, even the softest fabric can irritate.
+Good post-run recovery helps with any belt rub.

 - Face openings inward.
 For tube-style belts, rotate so all openings face your body.
 This prevents items from working loose during intense efforts.